-- The units and components may only be set up, installed and maintained by qualified personnel. - Protective covers (grilles) over moving parts must not be removed from units that are in operation. - Do not operate units or components with obvious defects or signs of damage. - Contact with equipment parts or components can lead to burns or injury. - The units and components must not be exposed to any mechanical load, extreme levels of humidity or extreme temperatures.
+- The units and components may only be set up, installed and maintained by qualified personnel. - Protective covers (grille) over moving parts must not be removed from units that are in operation. - Do not operate units or components with obvious defects or signs of damage. - Contact with certain unit parts or components may lead to burns or injury. - The units and components must not be exposed to any mechanical load, extreme levels of humidity or extreme temperature.

-- Rooms in which refrigerant may escape must be adequately aerated and ventilated.
-Otherwise there is danger of suffocation. - All housing parts and unit openings, e.g. air inlets and outlets, must be free from foreign objects, fluids or gases. - The units must be inspected by a service technician to ensure that they are safe to use and fully functional at least once yearly.
+- Spaces in which refrigerant can leak sufficient to load and vent.
+Otherwise there is danger of suffocation. - All housing parts and device openings, e.g. air inlets and outlets, must be free from foreign objects, fluids or gases. - The units must be inspected by a service technician at least once annually.
 Visual inspections and cleaning may be performed by the operator when the units are disconnected from the mains.